 Maple syrup: Delicious sugar rich tree sap primarily

 processed in central Canada and New England.
 Used on pancakes

-are often cooked or at least served with hot maple syrup.
+are often glazed at the end of the cooking process with maple syrup.

 be quite good.